dcbishop/py-shell-alias/README.md

     % ./aliasdb.py --json=aliases.json -a lst "ls -lhr --sort size"

-To write out a shell script with aliases loaded from a YAML file to a specfied file:
+To write out a shell script with aliases loaded from a YAML file to a specified file:

     % ./aliasdb.py --yaml=aliases.yaml -s --output=aliases.sh